mrshakil015/Machine-Learning-Environment-Problem/Readme.md

 <b>Virtual Environment Setupe and Package installation:</b>

-  - First of all, we need to <code>create a folder</code> to setup virtual environment
+  - First of all, we need to <code>create a folder</code> or <code>open previous project folder</code> to setup virtual environment.
-  - Extract email
-  - Extract mobile numbers
+  - From this folder open <code>cmd</code> then type below code then press enter
+  <code>conda create --prefix ./env jupyter</code>
+  - Now activate conda:
+  After created in this folder we show a new folder <code>env</code> open this and copy this folder path
+  <code>conda activate {"env folder location path of ./env"}</code>
   - Extract skills
   - Extract total experience
   - Extract college name